 \nl

-Throughout this paper, any $C^*$-algebra is assumed to be unital (unless otherwise stated) and the centre of a $C^*$-algebra $A$ is denoted by $Z(A)$.
+Any $C^*$-algebra is assumed to be unital (unless otherwise stated) and the centre of a $C^*$-algebra $A$ is denoted by $Z(A)$.
 Ideals in $C^*$-algebras are always assumed to be closed and two-sided.
-Moreover $G$ will \emph{always} denote a discrete group with identity element $1$.
+Moreover $G$ \emph{always} denotes a discrete group with identity element $1$.